milasudril/texpainter/imgproc/scale_grayscale_image.imgproc.md

 ## Parameters

 This image processor takes four parameters.
-There of these are three parameters that affect the scale factor, `Scale factor`, `Horz scale factor`, and `Vert scale factor`.
+Three of these are three parameters that affect the scale factor, `Scale factor`, `Horz scale factor`, and `Vert scale factor`.
 The effective horizontal scale factor is `Scale factor` × `Horz scale factor`.
 The effective vertical horizontal scale factor is `Scale factor` × `Vert scale factor`.
 Notice that a negative value can be set if it is desired to mirror the image.

 __Scale factor:__ (= 1.0) Isotropic scale factor